Johnson makes formal apology to Ballymurphy families in House of Commons

 The following day Mr Johnson sent a letter to the Ballymurphy families to apologise to them in writing.

-This again drew an angry response from the relatives, who claimed he should be making a public statement in Parliament on the shootings.
+This again drew an angry response from the relatives, who claimed he should be making a public statement in the British parliament on the shootings.

 They also criticised him for referring to the killings as “events” rather than a “massacre”.